🎉 Tillful is now part of Nav! Explore the best small business loans for startups here

 Your personal credit score is separate from your business.
 It reflects your own ability as an individual to repay loans or credit rendered personally to you.
 However, it still matters for business funding!
 If you have bad personal credit, your funding options may be even more limited.

 When it comes to small business financing, including bad credit small business loans, lenders will often consider the personal credit score of the business owner during the application process.
 The FICO credit score is typically used when deciding whether to loan your business money.
 It is calculated based on how long you’ve held credit, how much credit you have, how much of your available credit is used, and your payment history.

 The reason why lenders will check your personal credit score is usually to assess whether you have good enough credit to back the loan as a personal guarantor.
 When a lender does this, it’s known as a personal guarantee.

 Personal guarantees are often added to lending contracts when the business applying for funding has a thin credit file or doesn’t have enough assets to put up as collateral.
 The better your personal credit score is, the more business loan options you’ll have available to you.
 Having a FICO above 650-700 can open a lot of doors.

 The types of loans you can qualify for with bad credit

-The alternative lenders that provide loans for bad credit are typically private companies that operate similarly to the lending arms of traditional banks, but have the means of extending funding to companies with less than perfect credit because of factors such as better risk algorithms and less overhead that comes with having a brick and mortar presence.
+The alternative lenders that provide loans for less than perfect credit are typically private companies and/or online lenders.
+They operate similar to the lending arm of banks and credit unions (ie, traditional lenders).
 There is a range of business loans for bad credit provided by these lenders such as: